Stelios Phili: Fashion

 In 2013, Stelios Phili composed the runway music for En Noir's Spring/Summer 2014 show.
 In early 2014, he composed the music for designer Mark McNairy's Fall/Winter 2014 show.

 In 2018, Phili founded of the sound design studio SCÈNES.
 Through his studio, Phili has scored campaigns for Yves Saint Laurent, Nars, Calvin Klein, Nike, Vogue, Adidas, Tom Ford, Estée Lauder, and Louis Vuitton.
 In 2020, he remixed Lady Gaga’s “Sine from Above” for Valentino’s Voce Viva campaign, directed by Harmony Korine.
 In 2022, Phili produced a remix of Queen’s “A Kind of Magic” for a global Coca-Cola campaign that launched Coke Studio.

 In 2022, Phili composed the music for designer Kim Shui's Spring/Sumer 2023 runway show.

 Film and TV

-Phili’s music has been featured in TV shows such as Euphoria, Insecure, and The Afterparty.
+Phili's music has been featured in TV shows such as Euphoria, Insecure, and The Afterparty.
 For Apple TV’s The Afterparty (2022), he composed an EP for the fictional rapper, Xavier, played by Dave Franco.
 He has also contributed music to the award-winning films Lowland Kids (2019) and The Fallout (2021).

 Musical style

 Phili's production style is described as fresh and understated.
 According to Pigeons & Planes, "Stelios Phili is one of those producers you can recognize from the jump—he utilizes a unique collection of sounds that is both muted and aggressive: murky synths and pillowy cymbal taps are cut by a fierce snare, or a saxophone seamlessly transforms into an electric guitar.
-It's all about subtlety with SP, and he's got it down to a science."
+Its all about subtlety with SP, and he's got it down to a science."